Vedantspit/Food_Blog_App/README.md

 # 🥗 Food Recipe Blog – MERN Stack App

-A full-stack **Food Recipe Sharing Website** where users can register, log in securely, and share their favorite food recipes with the community.
+A full-stack **Food Recipe Sharing Website** where users can register, log in securely, share their favorite food recipes, manage their own recipes, and interact with a **chefbot AI assistant**.

 ---